Inforcehub/inforcehub/docs/modules/overview.rst

 Colors
 ------

-This is a module of shortcuts to easily import inforcehub branded color.
+This is a module of shortcuts to easily import inforcehub branded colors.
 This makes consistent coloring easier in matplotlib and jupyter notebooks.

 :ref:`Find out more. <colors_module>`